Services

 Intercultural Mediation

-Facilitating mutual understanding and support between refugees and the local communities to bridge cultural gaps.
+Strengthening dialogue and solidarity between refugees and host communities to overcome cultural barriers.

 Documentation Assistance